Hoover070/MIS_Research_Hoover/README.md

 Welcome to my repository for the Machine Intelligence Systems project at Full Sail University.
-This project received a perfect score of 100, reflecting a comprehensive application of machine learning algorithms to analyze the survival of passengers on the Titanic.
+This project received a score of 100, reflecting a comprehensive understanding and application of machine learning algorithms to analyze the survival of passengers on the Titanic.

 Project Overview: